tchannagiri/DSBplot/README.md

 ## Graphs

 In this section, we will explain the visual elements of the output graphs generated by the `graph.py` command.
-Please note that we use the terms "sequence" and "vertex" interchangeably, as there is a one-to-one correspondence between the windowed sequences produced by the [`DSBplot-preprocess`](#dsbplot-preprocess) command and the vertices of the graph.
+Please note that we use the terms "sequence" and "vertex" interchangeably, as there is a one-to-one correspondence between the windowed sequences produced by the [`DSBplot-process`](#dsbplot-process) command and the vertices of the graph.

 ### Layouts